imarc/mill4-wp-starter-theme/README.md

     % git push origin master
     ```

 1. Set up the GitHub Actions Workflow.
 Create a new file in the `.github/workflows` directory called `deploy.yml`.
-Add the following content to the file:
+Add the following content to the file, swapping out the `<your-theme>` placeholder with the name of your theme.
     ```yaml
     name: Deploy master